microbus-io/fabric/docs/first-service.md

 }
 ```

-And finally, adjusting the new game generation.
+Lastly, adjust the new game generation to make use of `randomWord`.

 ```go
 game = &Game{